taxin-404/help/Vaultwarden.md

    - Return to your **Render Dashboard → Environment**.
    - Change `SIGNUPS_ALLOWED` from `true` to `false`.
    - Click **Save Changes** — Render will automatically redeploy with signups permanently closed.
+6. **Confirm the admin panel works:** visit `https://vaultwarden-r4ro.onrender.com/admin` and log in with the plain-text password you used to generate the `ADMIN_TOKEN` hash in Step 2 (not the hash itself).

 ---